Rajko Tomović

+roboticist George A. Bekey at the University of Southern California in Los Angeles -- became a landmark in the history of robotic hands.
+Tomović was a member of Serbian Academy of Sciences and Arts (SANU).

 Biography

 Rajko Tomović was born in Baja, Hungary, in 1919.
 In 1938, he commenced his undergraduate education at the Department for Electro-Mechanical Engineering of the Technical University of Belgrade in 1938.

 World War II dramatically changed his life, but he persisted in studies and graduated in 1946 with excellence.
 After graduation he started his highly productive career, characterised by scientific and cultural collaboration.
 With his extraordinary language skills, and excellent overall education, he communicated at the highest scientific level with colleagues from the Soviet Union, European countries, and North America.
 In 1952, Tomović received a doctorate in Technical Sciences from the Academy of Sciences of Serbia.

 In 1950, Tomović started scientific work in the Vinča Institute of Nuclear Sciences.
 His main interests during the "Vinča period" were analog computers, and he greatly contributed to first analog, digital and hybrid computers ever built in Vinča.